S00085/cxp/4.ADR/ADR02_Process_Orchestrator_Selection.md

 ## Considered Options

 Some of the widely recognized process orchestration engines are: Camunda, JBoss jBPM, Kestra , Apache Airflow, AWS Step Functions Microsoft Power Automate, IBM Business Process Manager, Pega BPM etc
-In our context of Customer Management platform due to cost contraints IBM Business Process Manager is excluded
+In our context of Customer Management platform due to cost constraints IBM Business Process Manager is excluded

 ## Pros and Cons of the Options